guvenacar/Radix-Hash/Radix-Hash-Article.md

 ## 1. Introduction

 The rapid advancement of quantum computing poses significant threats to classical cryptographic systems, including digital signatures, secure communication protocols, and blockchain technologies.
-Existing widely deployed hash functions such as SHA-256 and SHA-3 were not originally designed with quantum resistance as their primary goal.
+Existing widely deployed hash functions such as SHA-256 [8] and SHA-3 [6] were not originally designed with quantum resistance as their primary goal.
 As a result, researchers are actively exploring new cryptographic primitives that can withstand adversaries equipped with quantum capabilities.

 In this context, we propose **Radix-Hash**, a novel hash algorithm that combines radix-3 representation, interleaving operations, and modular arithmetic to achieve strong diffusion and unpredictability.
 Our design is motivated by two key objectives:

 1. To create a lightweight yet secure hash function that can be practically implemented in resource-constrained environments.
-2. To provide a post-quantum resistant alternative to existing hash algorithms by incorporating structural diversity and mathematical hardness assumptions beyond those commonly used in today’s standards.
+2. To provide a post-quantum resistant alternative to existing hash algorithms by incorporating structural diversity and mathematical hardness assumptions beyond those commonly used in today's standards.

 The remainder of this paper is organized as follows: Section 2 details the algorithmic design of Radix-Hash.
 Section 3 presents the security and performance evaluations, including avalanche testing and statistical randomness analysis.
 Section 4 compares Radix-Hash with established hash functions.
 Section 5 discusses potential applications in cryptographic protocols, such as digital signatures and secure communication.
 Finally, Section 6 concludes the paper and outlines directions for future work.